albertogg/albertogg.github.com/_drafts/creating-digitalocean-images-with-packer.md

 ```

 Let me explain what this does.
 We are setting a variable named `do_api_token`
-that will be read from the OS environment as `DIGITALOCEAN_API_TOKEN`.
-Then
+that reads from the OS environment a variable named `DIGITALOCEAN_API_TOKEN`.
-creating a builder that for our case will obviously be DigitalOcean, setting the
+Then creating a builder that for our case will obviously be DigitalOcean,
-builder token from our custom variable and setting what type of droplet we'll
+setting the builder token from our custom variable and setting what type of
-use to create this snapshot.
-You can read more about this builder in the [packer
+droplet we'll use to create this snapshot.
+You can read more about this builder
-digitalocean][packer-do] docs.
+in the [packer digitalocean][packer-do] docs.

-After the builder we use the "fun" stuff, provisioners.
-Packer has the ability
+After the builder we have provisioners.
+Packer has the ability to use various
-to use various types of provisioners, like for example, shell scripts, Ansible,
+types of provisioners, like for example, shell scripts, Ansible, Chef, Puppet,
-Chef, Puppet, etc...
-For our case we will only use the "Shell" provisioner; it
+etc...
+For our case we will only use the "Shell" provisioner; it will install
-will we install dependencies.
-You can read more about this provisioner
+dependencies.
+You can read more about this provisioner [here][packer-shell].

-[here][packer-shell].
+Notice that builders and provisioners are arrays.
+We can have multiple types of
+provisioners and multiple builders so the same image can be generated on various
+platforms.

-Once our template is done, like it is, we should validate it to see if there are
+Once our template is ready, we should validate it to see if there are no parsing
-no parsing errors. **note:** this will not guarantee that you did a fine job
-with your shell script.
+errors.

 ```bash
 packer validate docker-install-template.json
 ```
+**notes:** this will not guarantee that we've done a fine job with the shell
+script.
+If the required variables are not set up in our system this validation
+will output an error message.

 ## Script